SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ``assignment``
     The ``assignment`` attribute is applied to functions that overload a compound assignment operator.
+    Functions that overload a compound assignment operator must mark their initial input parameter as ``inout``.
     For an example of how to use the ``assignment`` attribute, see :ref:`AdvancedOperators_CompoundAssignmentOperators`.